-.
-Cannon calls on his members to be "good soldiers in the army, in the same sense they are good workers of the factory..."
+Cannon calls on his members to be "good solaiers in the $\operatorname{arm}Y$ , in the same sense they are good workers in the factory..."

-He rejects any idea of embodage, presenting it entiroly as an individual act.
-What has this to do with working class action to disrupt the slaughter, for profit and to cripple the exploiters war efforts and trightful social sabotage of the needs and interests of the people and society!
+He rejects any idea of sabotage, presenting it entirely as an individual act.
+What has this to do with working class action to disrupt the slaughter for profit and to cripple the exploiters war eitorts and frightful social sabotage of the needs and interests of the people and society!

-He denies that his party advocates insubtraination in the army, $la_3 ling$ it down as a bound rule without acceptions.
+He denies that his party advocates insubordination in the army, laying it down as a broad rule without exceptions.

 What does all this add up to?
-Cannon is specific: his party will carry on a "pol.ical "pocsition" to the war.
-Asked to elaborate, he stated: "Well, insufar as we are permitted our richts, we would speak against the war as a false policy that should be changed, in the same sense, from our point of view, that other parties might space the foreign policy of the government in time of war, just as Lloyd Central for example, opposed the Boet war in public addresses and spheches.
-Ramsay McDonald, who later became Prime Minister of England opposed the war policy of England land during the World War of 1914-18.
-We hold our own point of view, which is different trem the point of view of the two political figutes I have just mentioned, and so far as we cropermitted to exercise our right, we would continue to write and speak for a different foreign policy for America."
+Cannon is specific: his party will carry on a "political opposition" to the war.
+Asked to elaborate, he staied: "Well, insofar as we are permitted our rights, we would speak against the war as a false policy that should be changed, in the same sense, from our point of view, that other parties might oppose the foreign policy of the government in time of war, just as Lloyd Ceorge, for example, opposed the Boer war in public addresses and speeches.
+Ramsay McDonald, who later became Prime Minister of England, opposed the war policy of England during the World War of 1914-18.
+We hold our own point of view, which is different from the point of view of the two political figures I have just mentioned, and so far as we are permitted to exercise our right, we would continue to write and speak for a different foreign policy for America."
 (Militant, Dec.
 6, page 3).

-Lloyd George, Ramsay McDonald, and Jamos P. Cannon - all in the same category. - 16 -
+Lloyd George, Ramsay McDonald, and James P. Cannon - all in the same category.
+Isn't it lovely!

-At the same time Cannon endorses various quotations from his Party's literature in the past to the effect of the need for a revolutionary struggle to turn the imperialist war into a civil wat.
+At the same time Cannon endorses various quotations from his Party's literature in the past to the effect of the need for a revolutionary struggle to turn the imperialist war into a civil war.

-This is the essence of centrism: present one program in one breath, and its opposite in the nexi.
+This is the essence of centrism: present one program in one breath, and its opposite in the next.

-It is on the question of revolutionary detealism that Cannon's testimony becomes really "historic".
+It is on the question of revolutionary defeatism that Cannon's testimony becomes really "historic".

-Referring to a quotation from the Manifesto of the Trotskyite Fourth In'ernational, calling for fratemization and a revolutionary struggle against war, the prosecution asks: "And do you not think that promulgating those ideas in the army during the war would obstruct the military efforts?"
+Referring to a quotation from the Manifesto of the Trotskyite Fourth International, calling for fraternization and a revolutionary struggle against war, the prosecution asks: "And do you not think that promulgating those ideas in the army during the war would obstruct the military efforts?"

-Cannon replies: "Not in the sense of opening up the Front for the advantage of the opposing armies, no. We are offering this solution to the soldiers of all the imperialist armies, but it does not mean and could not mean in any sense that we want to sabotage the operation of the American Army in the interests of an opposing army.
+Cannon replies: "Not in the sense of oper ing up the Front for the advantage of the $o{\mu}$ posing armies, no. We are offering this solution to the soldiers of all the imperialist armies, but it does not mean and could not mean in any sense that we want to sabotage the operation of the American Army in the interests of an opposing army.
 You will not find it there, or anywhere else in our literature."
 (Militant, Dec.
 13, page 5).

-Goldman in his opening speech was equally clear: "The Socialist Workers Party opposes sab. tate...
+Golaman in his opening speech was equally clear: The Socialist Workers Party opposes sabotage...
 The claim that we prefer the enemy, the imperialist enemy of the United States to defeat our government is absolutely false...
 We have never advocated the idea of insubordination in the army..."
 (Nov.
 8, 1941).